Skip to content

 Use these AI-oriented commands to inspect the supported workflow surface:

-swift run shipit ai-bootstrap --goal beta
+swift run shipit ai-session --goal beta

 swift run shipit schema --output json